Criticism of Starbucks: Opening without planning permission

 Starbucks has been accused by local authorities of opening several stores in the UK in retail premises, without the planning permission for a change of use to a restaurant.
 Starbucks has argued that "Under current planning law, there is no official classification of coffee shops.
 Starbucks, therefore, encounters the difficult scenario whereby local authorities interpret the guidance in different ways.
 In some instances, coffee shops operate under A1 permission, some as mixed use A1/A3 and some as A3".
 In May 2008, a branch of Starbucks was completed on St. James's Street in Kemptown, Brighton, England, despite having been refused permission by the local planning authority, Brighton and Hove City Council, who said there were too many coffee shops already present on the street.
 Starbucks appealed the decision by claiming it was a retail store selling bags of coffee, mugs, and sandwiches, gaining a six-month extension, but the council ordered Starbucks to remove all tables and chairs from the premises, to comply with planning regulations for a retail shop.
 2500 residents signed a petition against the store, but after a public inquiry in June 2009, a government inspector gave permission for the store to remain.

 A Starbucks in Hertford won its appeal in April 2009 after being open for over a year without planning permission.
 Two stores in Edinburgh, one in Manchester, one in Cardiff, one in Pinner and Harrow, were also opened without planning permission.
 The Pinner cafe, opened in 2007, won an appeal to stay open in 2010.
-One in Blackheath Village, Lewisham was also under investigation in 2002 for breach of its licence, operating as a restaurant when it only had a licence for four seats and was limited to take away options.
+One in Blackheath Village, Lewisham was also under investigation in 2002 for breach of its license, operating as a restaurant when it only had a license for four seats and was limited to take away options.
 There was a considerable backlash from members of the local community who opposed any large chains opening in what is a conservation area.
 To this date, the Starbucks is still operating as a takeaway outlet.